GitHubSachin/CustomThreadPool/readme.md

 This creates a `CustomThreadPool1` object which allocates a fixed minimum number of threads, each will process enqueued work items in parallel.

-## Documentation on Multi-Threaded Pool
+## Some thoughts on Multi-Threaded Pool

 Improper configuration of a thread pool can have a serious impact on the performance of your application.
 This documentation describes the issues and things you need to consider when designing your application which uses this thread pool implementation.
 A thread pool is a collection of threads which is processing the user's work items as they are enqueued.
 The user work item is a delegate supplied by application code, this delegate contains any compute or IO work that user needs to perform concurrently.